-Mr. Sean Roosen is Chair of the Osisko Board and Chief Executive Officer of Osisko since June 2014.
-Prior to this, Mr. Roosen was the President and Chief Executive Officer of Osisko Mining Corporation.
-He led the transition of Osisko Mining Corporation from a junior exploration company to a leading intermediate gold producer.
-He was responsible for leading the strategic development of Osisko Mining Corporation and was instrumental in securing the necessary financing to fund the development of the \$1 billion Canadian Malartic Mine.
+Sean Roosen, Chair of the Board of Directors and Chief Executive Officer transition of Osisko Mining Corporation from a junior exploration company to a leading intermediate gold producer.
+He was responsible for leading the strategic development of Osisko Mining Corporation and was instrumental in securing the necessary financing to fund the development of the \$1 billion Canadian Malartic mine.
 Mr. Roosen is an active participant in the resource sector and in the formation of new companies to explore for mineral deposits both in Canada and internationally.
 During 2017, Mr. Roosen received an award from Mines and Money Americas for best Chief Executive Officer in North America and was in addition named in the "Top 20 Most Influential Individuals in Global Mining".
 In prior years, he has been recognized by several organizations for his entrepreneurial successes and his leadership in innovative sustainability practices.
-Mr. Roosen is a Supervisory Board member of EurAsia Resource Holdings AG, a European based resource venture capital fund and a director of EurAsia Resource Value SE and is a member of the board of directors of Condor Petroleum Inc. Mr. Roosen also serves on the board of directors of: Barkerville (Chair), Dalradian Resources Inc., Falco (Chair) and Osisko Mining (Chair) as a representative of Osisko.
+Mr. Roosen is a Supervisory Board member of EurAsia Resource Holdings AG, a European based resource venture capital fund and a director of EurAsia Resource Value SE and is a member of the board of directors of Condor Petroleum Inc. Mr. Roosen also serves on the board of directors of: Barkerville (Chair), Osisko Mining (Chair) and Victoria Gold Corp. as a representative of Osisko.
 Mr. Roosen is a graduate of the Haileybury School of Mines.